superfly/docs/reference/error-codes.html.md

 nav: firecracker
 ---

-The Fly.io platform logs internal errors from our proxy, VM orchestrator, etc. Each log line contains an error code and a field containing that code.
-This page gives more context about the errors.
+The Fly.io platform logs errors to customer log streams.
+Each log line contains an error code and a field containing that code.
+This page gives more context about the errors and how to troubleshoot them.

 ## Proxy errors

-THe Fly proxy issues different categories of errors, identifiable by the second letter in each code: Upstream, Connection, TLS, Machine, App, Edge and Routing.
+The Fly proxy issues different categories of errors, identifiable by the second letter in each code, referring to: Upstream, Connection, TLS, Machine, App, Edge and Routing errors.

 ### Internal Errors